 This year’s challenge for the Monster Energy Honda Team is over.
 The one hour sanction all the Honda riders received due to unclear description in the rulebook resulted in letting the rivals dominate the podium.

-However, the fact that Barreda closed the gap to 43minutes 8seconds when reaching the goal line in Buenos Aires, when he was 1hour 14minutes behind when winking the 7th stage, shows his determination and how strong he rode despite of the shortened and cancelled sections limiting his chances to catch up.
-The team winning five stages, four by Barreda and one by Brabec, is a huge achievement and both Goncalves and Metge also were always winking amongst the top runners.
+However, the fact that Barreda closed the gap to 43minutes 8seconds when reaching the goal line in Buenos Aires, when he was 1hour 14minutes behind when finishing the 7th stage, shows his determination and how strong he rode despite of the shortened and cancelled sections limiting his chances to catch up.
+The team winning five stages, four by Barreda and one by Brabec, is a huge achievement and both Goncalves and Metge also were always fighting amongst the top runners.

 This comes to prove that the CRF450RALLY has further improved its reliability and dependability through the practical testing over the last year, and the advanced team structure has united the Monster Energy Honda Team, and was able to show their ability at the 2017 Dakar.

 Paulo GoncalveszoomPaulo Goncalves Paulo GoncalveszoomPaulo Goncalves